learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Agile.md

 12. **"At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly."**
     - Agile teams regularly reflect on their processes and performance, seeking ways to improve and making adjustments to their behavior and practices accordingly.

+## Advantages of Agile

+- **Flexibility:** Agile allows for changes and adaptations to evolving project requirements.
+- **Customer Involvement:** Continuous collaboration ensures customer feedback is incorporated, leading to higher satisfaction.
+- **Early and Incremental Delivery:** Agile emphasizes delivering working software in small, incremental releases.
+- **Continuous Improvement:** Promotes regular reflection, allowing teams to continuously improve processes.
+- **Reduced Risks:** Iterative development and continuous testing help identify and address issues early, reducing project risks.
+- **Transparent Communication:** Values open and transparent communication, fostering better understanding and collaboration.

+## Disadvantages of Agile

+- **Not Suitable for Small Projects:** May introduce overhead for small projects, making it less efficient.
+- **Higher Implementation Cost:** Implementation costs, including training, can be higher compared to traditional methodologies.
+- **Dependency on Skilled Team:** Demands a team well-versed in Agile concepts, requiring high commitment and discipline.
+- **Lack of Structure:** Agile's flexible nature may lead to a lack of structure, posing challenges for project management.
+- **Client Involvement Challenges:** Continuous client involvement can be demanding, hindering the Agile process if lacking engagement.

+## Waterfall vs Agile

+In the Waterfall model, development follows a linear, sequential approach, with each phase completed before moving on to the next.
+It is a structured methodology that is well-suited for projects with well-defined requirements, providing a clear progression of steps, products, and processes.
+However, changes after project initiation are challenging, and testing occurs after the build phase.
+For more information, visit our [Waterfall](./Software_Engineering/Waterfall.md).

+On the other hand, Agile is a continuous iteration life cycle model that embraces flexibility and collaboration.
+It allows for changes even after initial planning, emphasizing team interaction, customer satisfaction, and delivering working software in small, incremental releases.
+Agile is suited for projects with evolving requirements, promoting adaptability and a transparent development process.
+Testing is performed in the same iteration as programming, ensuring early bug detection.

 ## Agile Methodologies

 Agile Software Development methodologies, such as [Scrum](https://www.scrum.org/resources/what-is-scrum), [Kanban](https://www.atlassian.com/agile/kanban), and [Extreme Programming (XP)](https://www.agilealliance.org/glossary/xp), provide frameworks and practices that help teams implement the Agile principles effectively.
 These methodologies promote iterative development, continuous feedback, and regular reflection to improve the software and the development process.